 Fishing tackle and bait — We strongly encourage you to use the proper-sized tackle for a child’s small hands.
-Get some expert advice to help you pick out the right equipment.
+You can get expert advice from Ogofishing.com to help you pick the right fishing gear for beginners.
 Usually, a portable fishing rod is compact and easier to handle.
 For bait, start young anglers off using worms and a bobber!

 Snacks and drinks — Never take a youngster fishing without some munchies and something to drink.
 Something about the outdoors seems to increase young appetites.

 Ice chest/ cooler — Very important, especially during the summer.
 This is really great for keeping the drinks cool and the worms alive!

 Cap or visor — All kids like to wear a cap or visor.
 It’s cool and it keeps the sun out of their eyes and off their foreheads.

 First Aid kit — A first aid kit is of utmost importance to always carry with you.
 We strongly recommend Johnson & Johnson First Aid Pocket Pals.
 Keep them handy in your car or tackle box.
 They’re wonderful for scraps and scratches.

 From many years of working with children who are learning to fish, we’ve been able to accumulate ways to help improve a youngster’s ability to catch fish.
 We enjoy passing along these tips as we know they will help improve each child’s success rate.

 At the same time, remember that actually catching a fish is not near as important as the time spent outdoors, bonding with family and friends during a fishing trip.
 So, with that in mind, here are the top tips.